carlosedp/riscv-bringup/unleashed/Readme.md

 ## Build Linux Kernel

 Not let's build the Linux kernel.
-First let's select the last mainline version that already supports Risc-V with no additional patches.
+First let's select the last mainline version that already supports RISC-V with no additional patches.

 ```sh
 pushd linux